vedicsoft/vamps-core/server/resources/sql/README.md

 Note : applied only for sql schemas.
 Internally we make use of [mattes/migrate](https://github.com/mattes/migrate) library, and the migration code is in commons/database.go

-## Introduce new schema changes to sql database
+## Introducing schema changes to sql database

 1. create a new file 00n_platform.up.sql where n is the latest file number
 2. Add the schema changes to that